 In addition to his recital appearances in the United States at New York’s 92nd Street Y, Philadelphia's Kimmel Center, St. Paul's Ordway Theatre, Ann Arbor’s Hill Auditorium, Salt Lake City’s Abravanel Hall, San Francisco’s Herbst Theatre, and many others from coast to coast, Mo.
 Solzhenitsyn has also given numerous recitals in Europe and the Far East in such major musical centers as London, Milan, Zurich, Moscow, Tokyo, and Sydney.

 An avid chamber musician, Solzhenitsyn has collaborated with the Emerson, Borodin, Brentano, and St. Petersburg String Quartets, and in four-hand recital with Mitsuko Uchida.
 He has frequently appeared at international festivals, including Salzburg, Evian, Ludwigsburg, Caramoor, Ojai, Marlboro, Nizhniy Novgorod and Moscow’s famed December Evenings.

-A winner of the Avery Fisher Career Grant, Ignat Solzhenitsyn serves on the piano faculty of the Curtis Institute of Music, and is both Piano Program Coordinator of the Tanglewood Music Center and a member of its Chamber Music Faculty.
+A winner of the Avery Fisher Career Grant, Ignat Solzhenitsyn serves on the piano faculty of the Curtis Institute of Music, returning this season as guest conductor to have the US premiere of Penderecki’s Double Concerto in Spring 2014.
+Mr. Solzhenitsyn also resides with the Tanglewood Music Center as a member of the piano and chamber music faculty.
 He has been featured on radio and television specials, including CBS Sunday Morning and ABC’s Nightline.
 Born in Moscow, Solzhenitsyn resides in New York City with his wife and three children.